 The first field reconnaissance work was carried out on the Charles claim block in the fall of 2019 (124 selected samples) in order to further validate the copper-gold potential.
 No significant results were obtained, but the work only covered around 40% of the project.
-At the start of the 2022 field season, geological mapping, sampling and prospecting are planned.
+No exploration activities are planned for the 2022 field season.